With the pandemic hitting the world, we've now turned to online platforms.

 Health benefits of mangoes

-- Mangoes are loaded with dietary fiber, phytochemicals, nutrients, fundamental supplements, and dietary minerals.
+- Mangoes contain dietary fiber, phytochemicals, nutrients, fundamental supplements, and dietary minerals.

 - Mango contains carotenoids and polyphenols-and omega-3 and polyunsaturated unsaturated fats.

 - Mango peel has magnificent value for dietary fiber.
 There are cancer prevention agents in the peel and pectins in the pulp.

 India is the biggest maker of mangoes around the world.
 It produces 14 out of 25 million tons of global production.

 The nation sends out 60,000 tons of mangoes across the globe.